Mendeley/mrec/README.rst

 Contributing
 ------------

-To set up this project in order to work on it:
+To set up the project on your own development machine, follow these steps.

-1. Either install the native libraries (libblas, liblapack, gfortran) used by mrec for your OS, or install the complete Scipy development package.
+To install the dependencies:

-2. Run ``pip install cython numpy scipy``, because these Python dependencies are referenced in setup.py before the 'install_requires' line.
+1. Install Cython, Numpy and Scipy.
+This is the difficult step.
+On Windows or OS X you could install one of the Scipy distributions.
+On Linuxes you could install libblas, liblapack, gfortran from your OS package manager, then run ``pip install cython numpy scipy``.
-3. Run ``python setup.py install``, to obtain the other Python dependencies.
+2. Run ``python setup.py install`` to obtain the other Python dependencies.

-To run the tests you can either:
+To run the tests:

 - Run ``py.test``

-- or use ``tox`` if you have a virtualenv
+For more specific project build instructions, please see the .travis.yml config file at the top of this Git repo, which specifies how Travis CI auto-builds and tests our project.

 If you have fixed a bug or added a neat new feature, feel free to submit a pull request to us on GitHub.